ms-luc/CurProjDirTool/README.md

 # CurProjDirTool
-Basically a cmd substitution for explorer .lnk files
+A cmd substitution for explorer .lnk files